 “If you really look closely, most overnight successes took a long time.”

-Don’t waste thousands of dollars in legal fees or burn your time looking to the internet for your solutions.
-Let Drafted Legal help guide you to appropriate solutions tailor-made for virtual assistant businesses at a fraction of the cost.
-As business lawyers we’ve worked to create a way to provide you with the legal information and documents you need to begin your company that are affordable.
-Below are some of the issues covered in our Drafted Legal course.
+You could waste thousands of dollars in legal fees.
+You could also waste your time looking to the internet for your solutions.
+StartUp, Legally! is a proven program designed by lawyers to help guide you to appropriate solutions tailor-made for virtual assistants.
+As business lawyers and business owners, we’ve worked to create an affordable way to provide you with the legal information and documents you need to begin your company.
+Below are some of the issues covered in our StartUp, Legally! course.

 Contracts come in all types.
 Understanding the underpinning of contract law is vital for all business owners.
 Contract drafting will be imperative to your customer service agreements, because it will outline the parameters of your website design services.
 It will dictate what you expect from your customers and what they can expect from you.
 Usually one person agrees to perform a service or deliver a good in exchange for valuable consideration, such as money.
 Regardless of who is on the other side of a transaction, it is prudent to have him or her sign a contract.
 Having a company policy mandating confirmatory memorandum to verbal contract agreements may be a prudent way of enforcing this policy.